department-of-veterans-affairs/va-gov-onboarding/widgets/introduction/1_START.md

 ---
-permalink: /widgets-staging/introduction/start
+permalink: /widgets/introduction/start
 ---

 # Tutorial: Make a New VA.gov React Widget - Introduction

-*As a* frontend developer
+_As a_ frontend developer
-*I want* to learn how to make a VA.gov React widget *so that* I can understand how to build one of the types of features on VA.gov
+_I want_ to learn how to make a VA.gov React widget _so that_ I can understand how to build one of the types of features on VA.gov

 **Acceptance Criteria**

 1. I can view a new "Hello World" widget when I run `vets-website` locally
 2. I understand how to develop a widget

 ## Prerequisites

 1. The `vets-website` repository is cloned locally
 2. Familiarity with JavaScript, JavaScript bundling, React, and the DOM